ouktlab/pyadintool/README.md

 ### DNN-HMM VAD: threshold parameter
 <details><summary> expand </summary>

 * Change "pw_1" parameter in "dnnhmmfilter.yaml".
-Smaller is more sensitive to speech signal, which is effective under high SNR environments
+Smaller is more sensitive to speech signal.
+* The value "0.1" or smaller may be effective under high SNR environments.
 ```
 probfilter:
   classname: BinaryProbFilter